MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/winrt-from-js.md

 ##### [WinUI 2 (UWP)](#tab/winui2)

-If your app is for WinUI 2 (UWP), skip this section.
+If your app is for WinUI 2 (UWP), skip this step.

 ##### [WinUI 3 (Windows App SDK)](#tab/winui3)